bjpop/gurita/docs/_sources/heatmap.rst.txt

 The colour map used in the heatmap can be set explicitly using ``--cmap`` with the name of the colour map as its argument.

-Gurita uses `Matlplotlib's colour map names <https://matplotlib.org/stable/gallery/color/colormap_reference.html/>`_ (because Gurita uses Seaborn to draw that heatmap, and Seaborn is built on top of Matplotlib)/
+Gurita uses `Matlplotlib's colour map names <https://matplotlib.org/stable/gallery/color/colormap_reference.html/>`_ (because Gurita uses Seaborn to draw that heatmap, and Seaborn is built on top of Matplotlib).

 The example below uses the ``YlOrRd`` (yellow-orange-red) colour map: